sunnypilot/sunnypilot/README.md

 > You can use sunnypilot/targetbranch as an install URL.
 Example: 'sunnypilot/staging-c3-new'.

 > [!NOTE]
 > Do you require further assistance with software installation?
-Join the [sunnypilot Discord server](https://discord.sunnypilot.com) and message us in the `#installation-help` channel.
+Join the [sunnypilot community forum](https://community.sunnypilot.ai/new-topic?category=general/qa) and create a topic in the General/Q&A Category channel.

 <details>